 Naturopathy is considered a non-invasive healthcare and health assessment in which neither surgery nor drugs are used.
 Education, counseling, natural modalities and substances are used such as, homeopathic preparations, foods, vitamins, minerals, enzymes, digestive aids, botanicals, herbs, air, water, heat, cold, sound, light, magnetic or frequency, and energy modalities such as acupuncture, homeopathy, bodywork, exercise, lymphatic therapy, and others to re-balance the system.

 Historically, theories and philosophies of naturopathy was derived from a number of doctors, chemists, and priests in Europe which dates back from the 1500’s- to the early 1900’s.
 They combined osteopathy, diet and nutrition, and homeopathy with a holistic view of healing.
 Their philosophy was to treat the patient, not the disease.
 Regarding genetics, I would add, look at the person, not their genetics.
+Consider their genomics rather than their genetics.

 In the early 1900’s, Lust brought the philosophy of naturopathy and homeopathy to United States and coined the term, Naturopath, to mean “the nature cure” since he could not use other words such as cure, healing, therapy, therapist, physician, or doctor.
 He opposed processing foods and pharmaceuticals because they were not natural and the human body could not assimilate them as they should.